DePayFi/web3-wallets/README.md

 ### Assets

-Retrieves all assets of the connected crypto wallet account.
+Retrieves all assets of the connected crypto wallet account for all supported blockchains at once.

 This requires you to have a [DePay PRO apiKey](https://depay.fi/documentation/api#introduction).